 Nobody likes new fees, but the cost of ignoring our wet weather issues will be much higher and far less equitable or predictable.
 Here’s some good news: If you take action to manage runoff on your property, you can apply for credits or incentives that may help reduce your stormwater utility bill.
-PLEASE NOTE: The private property drainage assistance program is funded in 2018, all other grants will be funded in the future.

 Download the Credit Manual

 Please note that City Council will ultimately determine available credits and grants.

 What's the Difference Between a Grant and a Credit?

 A grant is a one-time reimbursement for installing or constructing a best management practices such as a rain barrel.
 A credit is an ongoing reduction to the stormwater bill.
 Some credits are for a limited time and have to be renewed; others are continuous.